KosStr/AutoBot/README.md

 Check the box: "Add python.exe to PATH" (important for command-line access).

 Step 2:

 Open Command Prompt.
-cd C:\Users\User\LionMotorsBot
+run: cd C:\Users\User\LionMotorsBot
-python -m venv venv
+run: python -m venv venv
-The venv folder should appear in the directory textvenv\Scripts\activate
+The venv folder should appear in the directory
+run: textvenv\Scripts\activate

 Step 3:

 Your prompt should change to (venv) C:\Users\User\LionMotorsBot> indicating it's active.
 If you get an error (e.g., execution policy issue), run PowerShell as Administrator and execute:
-With the venv active, install required libraries: textpip install python-telegram-bot python-dotenv set up the .env File: BOT_TOKEN=your_bot_token_here python bot.py
+With the venv active, install required libraries:
+run: textpip install python-telegram-bot python-dotenv set up the .env File: BOT_TOKEN=your_bot_token_here
+run: python bot.py

 Test the bot: Open Telegram, search for your bot, and send /start to verify it responds.